Skip to main content

 There’s no denying physicians and dietitians play critical roles in caring for people living with diabetes.
 But there’s a not-so-secret weapon patients often overlook for the ability to manage eye-related issues resulting from the illness and monitor its effect on the body – their optometrist.

 “Yes, we look to make sure that diabetes hasn’t impaired a patient’s vision or created other ocular issues, but there’s more to it than that.
-A big chunk of our job is monitoring the disease’s effects on the cardiovascular system,” stated Dr. Joshua Smith, Vice-President of the Ontario Association of Optometrists.
+A big chunk of our job is monitoring the disease’s effects on the cardiovascular system,” stated Dr. Joshua C. Smith, President of the Ontario Association of Optometrists.

 After dilating the eyes during a comprehensive eye exam, optometrists can detect abnormalities that may signal a change in the cardiovascular system.
 These changes can easily be missed, since family physicians and diabetes specialists typically do not conduct comprehensive eye exams.